DANI: You remember everything.

 Last year I had a deep dream.
 My wife discovered an app, one that - if you find the correct chair in which to sit - can allow you to travel backwards in time.
 There is a Siri-like AI you speak to, providing as many details as you are able, most specifically time and place, and it will transport you there.

 We each had our own chairs, I cannot report where she went went, but I was successful at traveling twice.
-Each time I walked about, search for those I wanted to find but with no success.
+Each time I walked about, searching for those I wanted to find but with no success.
 At first I was self-conscious that I would be recognized and then I realized that was impossible.
-Seriously, if the present day you walked past your younger self, you wouldn't even notice you.
+Seriously, if the present day you walked past your younger self, younger you wouldn't even notice you.

 Though I was confident each time that I had in fact returned to those moments, each over twenty years ago, and was in more or less the right place, I was merely wandering in a melancholy memory, alone in bleak daylight.
 Returning to a place was no more like peering at a still picture of the location of a party the day after it has ended.